Lake Johanna can be reached by traveling west of Highway 51 on County Road E-2.

 Bluegill: above average abundance, average size.

-Crappie: above average abundance, smaller than average size.
+Crappie: average abundance, smaller than average size.

 Hybrid Muskie: average abundance, average size.